Mishiranu/Dashchan/README.md

 ## License

-Dashchan is licensed under the [Apache License, version 2.0](LICENSE).
+Dashchan is available under the [GNU General Public License, version 3 or later](COPYING).